 - Preheat oven to 350° F.

-- Mix the buckwheat flour with the sugar, baking powder and salt, if using.
+- Mix the buckwheat flour with the sugar, baking powder, potato starch and salt.

 - Add the chia mixture (it will be thick and gloppy).
 Cut it into the flour with a fork or a pastry cutter.
 If needed add more water, a little at a time and knead the dough, right in the bowl, until combined.

 - Turn the dough out onto whatever you'll be baking it on.
 You can bake it on a parchment-lined cookie sheet or a pizza stone.
 Add more flour as needed to shape it into a round or oblong crust.
 Leave the sides higher and try to get the bottom to be about ½" thick.
 It will be sticky but you should be able to work with it as you add bits of flour to shape.